Apptainer tutorial

 apptainer exec "${containerdir}/bio-container.sif" "$cmd" "$@"

-$ chmod +x wrapper_bio-container.sh # make it executable
+$ chmod +x wrapper_bio-container.sh

-- Create the softlinks:
+- Create symlinks:

 $ cd ../bin